Terradue/doc-developer-sandbox/source/design/nodes.rst

   stop

-Let's say Node A breaks-down into several processing tasks:
+Let's say Node A and Node C break-down into several processing task.

+Node A is executed as:

 .. uml::